-If a non-viability trigger event ("NVTE") occurs, some or all of the Subordinated Notes will automatically and immediately be converted into ordinary shares in the Bank ("BNZ Shares") or written off.
+If a non-viability trigger event ("NVTE") occurs, some or all of the 2028-Subordinated Notes will automatically and immediately be converted into ordinary shares in the Bank ("BNZ Shares") or written off.

-Under the terms and conditions of the Subordinated Notes, an NVTE will occur if: (i) the RBNZ gives the Bank a direction under the RBNZ Act requiring the Bank to exercise its right of conversion or write off of its Tier 2 capital instruments; (ii) the Bank is made, subject to statutory management under the RBNZ Act and the New Zealand statutory manager announces his or her decision, to convert or write off the Bank's Tier 2 capital instruments.
+Under the terms and conditions of the 2028-Subordinated Notes, an NVTE will occur if: (i) the RBNZ gives the Bank a direction under the RBNZ Act requiring the Bank to exercise its right of conversion or write off of its Tier 2 capital instruments; (ii) the Bank is made, subject to statutory management under the RBNZ Act and the New Zealand statutory manager announces his or her decision, to convert or write off the Bank's Tier 2 capital instruments.

-Ranking of Subordinated Notes
+Ranking of 2028 Subordinated Notes

-In a liquidation of the Bank (if the Subordinated Notes have not been converted or written off), the claims of holders of Subordinated Notes will rank: (1) ahead of claims of holders of BNZ Shares and other subordinated securities that rank below the Subordinated Notes (such as the Perpetual Notes due to related entity); (2) equally with claims of other holders of Subordinated Notes, the holders of the Listed Subordinated Notes and holders of other subordinated Notes; and (3) behind all other claims (such as those of the Bank's secured creditors, depositors and holders of unsecured unsubordinated bonds issued by the Bank from time to time).
-If the Subordinated Notes are converted into BNZ Shares, holders will rank equally with existing shareholders of the Bank.
+In a liquidation of the Bank (if the 2028-Subordinated Notes have not been converted or written off), the claims of holders of 2028-Subordinated Notes will rank: (1) ahead of claims of holders of BNZ Shares and other subordinated securities that rank below the 2028-Subordinated Notes (such as the Perpetual Notes due to related entity); (2) equally with claims of other holders of 2028-Subordinated Notes, the holders of the 2031-Subordinated Notes and holders of other subordinated securities that rank equally with the 2028-Subordinated Notes; and (3) behind all other claims (such as those of the Bank's secured creditors, depositors and holders of unsecured unsubordinated bonds issued by the Bank from time to time).
+If the 2028-Subordinated Notes are converted into BNZ Shares, holders will rank equally with existing shareholders of the Bank.

-Note 23 Subordinated Debt continued
+Note 22 Subordinated Debt continued